GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/modules/composable-directives/en.md

 # Composable Directives

 Allow directives to nest and modify the behavior of other directives.
-This is the base functionality over which module "Meta Directives" is based.

 ## Description